AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 NOTE: If `SANDBOX_VERSION` is not defined, the script will pull the latest release of the sandbox.
 The sandbox version should be the same as your `@aztec/cli` package to ensure compatibility.

 Once docker is up, you can see ethereum layer 1 activity through the local (otterscan)[http://localhost:5100].
+This is especially useful for dapps that use L1-L2 messaging through [portal contracts](../contracts/portals/main.md).

 ### With npm